13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 Rokinon 14-millimeter lens is the best budget lens for starry skies.

-This wide-angle lens is a full-frame compatible with all manual lens manual focus and manual aperture, relatively sharp wide open, and of course, offers F2.8.
+This wide-angle lens is full-frame compatible, has a manual focus and aperture, is relatively sharp and wide open, and offers F2.8.

 A combination of the wide-angle view and F2.8, he does, in my opinion, make this the best budget lens for shooting the Starry Night Skies.